 The film that gave the world one of its greatest movie heroes, Indiana Jones, is back and better than ever before!
-Relive the magic on the silver screen with the original great adventure… Raiders of the Lost Ark… with John Williams' epic score performed live to picture by The Philadelphia Orchestra!
+Relive the magic on the silver screen with the original great adventure… Raiders of the Lost Ark… with John Williams' epic score performed live to picture by a full symphony orchestra!

 "RAIDERS OF THE LOST ARK" licensed by LUCASFILM, LTD and PARAMOUNT PICTURES.
 Motion Picture, Artwork, Photos © 1981 Lucasfilm, Ltd. All Rights Reserved.